pegasystems/pega-helm-charts/charts/pega/KafkaClusterRequirement.md

 Configure your own managed Kafka infrastructure as per the below details.

 ### Deployment
-Kafka is a separate technology and needs to be independently managed.
-Pega does **not** provide or manage a Kafka service when deploying stream with external kafka.
-You may choose to use enterprise grade Kafka services offered by leading public cloud vendors or manage your own Kafka infrastructure.
+Pega supports Client-managed cloud clients to configure an externalized Kafka configuration that connects to your organization's Kafka service infrastructure.
+These configuration options support both enterprise grade Kafka services offered by leading public cloud vendors or your a Kafka infrastructure that you manage across your enterprise.

-If you decide to manage a kafka deployment on a kubernetes cluster then you may use [Kafka Helm charts](https://github.com/bitnami/charts/tree/master/bitnami/kafka).
-Please note, this is not the only way to deploy kafka on kubernetes.In general, choose a deployment type that is aligned with your company's policy.
+Pega Platform deployments using Pega-provided Helm charts starting at version 2.2 s or later provide Pega Helm chart settings that allow you configure the connection and authentication details required by your organization's Kafka service infrastructure.
+These latest, Kafka-specific Pega Helm chart enhancements provide a scalable Kafka configuration for your Pega applications running in your preferred Kubernetes environment while offering great flexibility in connecting to a Kafka service infrastructure using your company's preferred streaming policy and security profiles.
+To manage your externalized Kafka configuration in your deployment see [Kafka Helm charts](https://github.com/bitnami/charts/tree/master/bitnami/kafka).

 #### Version
 Pega recommends Apache Kafka versions 2.3.1 or later (Verified version 3.2.1)